FrontLogix | Beyond Customer Care

 Today’s customers expect effortless engagements and frequently choose web or mobile self-service as their initial point of contact with companies.
 As they navigate across touchpoints, customers expect continuity.
 In other words, they seek seamless and accurate support whenever they need it, on the channel of their choice, and without compromising on quality.

-2. Ai-powered chatbots
+2. AI-powered chatbots

 CX leaders are putting more focus on self-service and live agent deflection.
 They are expanding their knowledge bases with more multimedia content, combining them with AI-powered chatbots to assist customers in reaching a successful resolution.
 And while chatbots can resolve a customer request in 2 seconds, around 78% of the time, skilled customer success agents emphasize the human approach.